A journey of a thousand miles begins with a single step.

 This post begins a series on Balance Basics that will provide some tips to start improving your balance sheet.
 If the balance is a journey, you need a map.
 We’ll construct our map using the Shampoo Cycle as a guide, so the first task is to answer the question “Where are you?”.
 This isn’t as easy to answer as it first appears, so let’s get started.

 To understand your current financial situation, you need to do some homework on yourself.
 Take your time with this process and do the best job that you can.
 Your success with future steps depends on it.
 Gather any and all documentation you can find pertaining to your finances.
 It’s all organized in a filing cabinet at your fingertips, right?
 Don’t worry.
 I’m still working on getting my files in order too.
 This exercise might help you do just that.

 - Your Will: Yes, this is a financial document.
 Yes, you must have one.

-- Bank Accounts: chequing, savings, TFSAs, or any other account where you keep cash.
+- Bank accounts: chequing, savings, TFSAs, or any other account where you keep the cash.
 Note the interest rate and balance for each.

 - RRSPs: Get out your statements and look at how much you have invested, where, and how much you have made or lost over time.
 If you are with a standard mutual fund company, this is easier said than done, especially if you have been making contributions.
 It can be difficult to separate gains due to investment performance from gains due to your contributions.
 Still, a ballpark figure is better than no figure.